kestra-io/docs/docs/developer-guide/retries/README.md

 ---
 # Retries

-Kestra provides a tasks retry feature.
+Kestra provides a task retry feature.
 This sub-system makes it convenient to add retry behavior on **failed executions**, based on the retry configuration in the flow description.

 ## Example

-Below is a flow sample that executes a retry on a task failurefor a maximum of 5 times every 15 minutes:
+Below is a flow sample that executes a retry on a task failure for a maximum of 5 attemps every 15 minutes:

 ```yaml
 - id: retry-sample